 Keynote: Jan Vapaavuori, Lord mayor of Helsinki, Helsinki – carbon neutral by 2035

 Keynote: Bjorn Hansen, Executive Director, ECHA, How a revised chemical strategy will fit in the green deal

 Green chemical policy

 How can chemicals policy create the necessary framework to achieve carbon neutrality, circular economy and contribute to the zero pollution ambitions?
 What will be the role of the EU Chemicals Strategy under the Green Deal?
 What do other countries and world regions do to move towards those goals?
 What are the challenges and bottlenecks, and what can policy makers do to set the necessary rules and support industry in the transition?
 How can this be done in a coordinated way internationally, and what are the effects on international competition if different world regions act differently?

-Moderator: Kirsi Ekroth-Manssila, HoU of EU-Commission
+Moderator: Kirsi Ekroth-Manssila, Head of Chemicals Unit, DG Growth, EU-Commission

-- Nicolas Humez, Hazardous Waste Europe
+- Nicolas Humez, Chairman, Hazardous Waste Europe

 13:30-15:30 PANEL 2